How to Hire Python Developers for Fintech in 2026

+StepTo is a Belgrade-based software company whose Python engineers build web backends, data pipelines, and AI-adjacent systems in CET business hours, priced at $25-85/hr, as part of a 15–20-person engineering team StepTo has run since 2014.
+One recurring use case is fintech: StepTo's Python developers pair Django or FastAPI with the PCI-DSS, KYC/AML, and SOC 2 compliance work covered in our fintech software development guide, building backend systems for payment platforms, lending tools, and digital banking products.
 Python is the most widely used programming language in 2026, powering everything from web backends and data pipelines to AI systems and automation scripts.
-Its combination of readable syntax, rich ecosystem (Django, FastAPI, NumPy, PyTorch), and cross-domain applicability makes Python developers among the most sought-after and versatile hires you can make for a growing engineering team.
+Its combination of readable syntax, rich ecosystem (Django, FastAPI, NumPy, PyTorch), and cross-domain applicability makes Python developers among the most sought-after and versatile hires for a growing engineering team.

-With global Python developer hourly rates ranging from $30 to $190+ depending on location and experience, understanding where to find quality talent and how to evaluate it effectively is essential.
-This guide covers everything you need to hire Python developers confidently — from market rates and skill requirements to vetting frameworks and build-vs-outsource decisions.
+Global Python developer hourly rates range from $30 to $190+, depending on location and experience.
+Finding quality talent, and knowing how to evaluate it effectively, is the harder part.
+This guide covers everything you need to hire Python developers confidently: market rates, skill requirements, vetting frameworks, and build-vs-outsource decisions.
 Need a managed team instead of individual developers?
 See our Python development services.
+For a real example of Python (FastAPI) in production, see our AI support automation case study, 70% faster first response, 38% of tier-1 tickets auto-resolved.

-Python developer rates vary considerably by geography, experience level, and specialisation.
+Python developer rates vary considerably by geography, experience level, and specialisation, from $20/hour for a junior developer in Asia to $190+/hour for a senior engineer in the US.
 Data scientists and ML engineers with Python skills command a premium over general-purpose Python web developers.

 Hourly Rates by Region and Experience